Get

 Are These Cats Good for Families? 👪

 The Somali cat makes an amazing pet for families, particularly those with children.
 While this breed might avoid toddlers, as little ones can’t really play with them, they’ll love playing with older children who can keep up with their energy and playful ways!
-Although, you might find yourself with a bit of a chaotic household.
-Be sure to always keep an eye on your cat and kids while they play, as accidents can happen.
+However, you might find yourself in a chaotic household.
+Be sure to always watch your cat and kids while they play, as accidents can happen.

 Does This Breed Get Along With Other Pets? 🐶 😽